chanon/icu4unity/README.md

 * For Windows the dll file is about 1MB
 * For macOS the bundle size is about 1.5MB
 * For Android the .so files are about 1.7MB
-* For iOS the .a file is about 8MB, actual contribution to final executable size should be a lot less
+* For iOS the .a file is about 8MB, actual contribution to final executable size is less than 1.5MB

 # Todo
 * Document how to use